Rakeshmonkee/DMA/Vivado Customisations/readme.md

 This is just something I made in 20 mins for fun.
 Not really a purpose to use but use it if you want. was made for version 4.13.
 I will upload and update the files soon for 4.14

+> [!WARNING]
+> I have uploaded 2 out of the 3 files. the Third file, I am in the middle of changing.
+Please bare with me.

 > [!NOTE]
 > You will need to go into each file and change the file location to the dir of your project
 >